 Food and Agriculture Organization (FAO)

-The Food and Agriculture Organization (FAO) is a specialized agency of the United Nations established in October 1945.
-Headquartered in Rome, Italy, the FAO operates across more than 130 countries worldwide.
-The organization is dedicated to leading international efforts to defeat hunger, improve nutrition, and enhance global food security.
+The Food and Agriculture Organization (FAO) is a specialized agency of the United Nations, established in October 1945.
+It is headquartered in Rome, Italy, and has a widespread presence, operating in over 130 countries worldwide.
+FAO's primary mission is to lead international efforts to defeat hunger, improve nutrition, and enhance global food security.

 Financial Indicators